gjermundgaraba/bjaanes.github.io/_posts/2015-10-10-avoid-global-npm-installs-for-projects.md

 &nbsp;

-Npm has a couple of script names that can be used without writing &#8220;run&#8221; in front of them, like start and test.
+Npm has a couple of script names that can be used without writing "run" in front of them, like start and test.
 For other words, you have to do it like this:

 <pre class="lang:default decode:true">npm run script_name</pre>